South Uist: Later history

-Missile testing
+MOD Hebrides

-In the north west of the island at (57°20′N 07°20′W), a missile testing range was built in 1957–58 to launch the Corporal missile, Britain and America's first guided nuclear weapon.
+In the north west of the island at (57°20′N 07°20′W), a missile testing range was built in 1957–58 to launch the MGM-5 Corporal missile, Britain and America's first guided nuclear weapon.
 This development went ahead despite significant protests, some locals expressing concern that the Scottish Gaelic language would not survive the influx of English-speaking Army personnel.
 The British Government claimed that there was an 'overriding national interest' in establishing a training range for their newly purchased Corporal, a weapon that was to be at the front line of Cold War defence.
-The Corporal missile was tested from 1959 to 1963, before giving way to Sergeant and Lance tactical nuclear missiles.
+The Corporal missile was tested from 1959 to 1963, before giving way to MGM-29 Sergeant and MGM-52 Lance tactical nuclear missiles.
 The 'rocket range' as it is known locally has also been used to test high-altitude research rockets, Skua and Petrel.
-Local opposition to the range inspired the 1957 novel Rockets Galore by Compton Mackenzie.
+Local opposition to the range inspired the 1957 novel Rockets Galore by Compton Mackenzie, which was made into the film Rockets Galore!.

-The Deep Sea Range is still owned by the MoD operated by QinetiQ as a testing facility for missile systems such as the surface-to-air Rapier missile and unmanned aerial vehicles.
-In 2009 the MOD announced that it was considering running down its missile testing ranges in the Western Isles, with potentially serious consequences for the local economy.
+MOD Hebrides is still owned by the MoD operated by QinetiQ as a testing facility for missile systems such as the surface-to-air Rapier missile and unmanned aerial vehicles.